Investment risks of fast-tracking biotech drugs become apparent

 As of November 22, the FDA said it had granted breakthrough status to 35 experimental drug applications, but not all of them have been made public by sponsor companies.

-Shares in Danish biotech firm Genmab (GEN.CO) jumped 8.5 percent on September 16 when the FDA granted breakthrough status to its experimental leukemia drug.
+Shares in Danish biotech firm Genmab (GEN.CO) jumped 8.5 percent on September 16 when the FDA granted breakthrough status to its experimental leukaemia drug.
 The stock has gained 7 percent more since then.

 Dutch drugmaker Prosensa Holding RNA.O saw its stock soar 54 percent in their U.S. market debut on June 28, a day after the FDA granted breakthrough status to the company's experimental muscular dystrophy drug.
 But the party was short-lived and the stock fell 70 percent in September when Prosensa and partner GlaxoSmithKline (GSK.L) said the drug failed to show effectiveness in a late-stage study.